gem/oq-engine/doc/installing/development.md

 ```

 ### macOS
-*This procedure refers to the Python setup shipped by Apple on macOS.
+*This procedure refers to the stock Python shipped by Apple on macOS.
 If you are using a different python (from brew, macports, conda) you may need to adapt the following commands.*

 You must install [Xcode](https://itunes.apple.com/app/xcode/id497799835?mt=12) first.
 `pip` needs to be manually installed too: